Children's Museum of Cleveland

-The Children's Museum of Cleveland (CMC) was established in 1981 and is located in the Midtown neighborhood of Cleveland, Ohio.
+CMC was established in 1981 and is located in the Midtown neighborhood of Cleveland, Ohio.
+The Museum occupies the historic Stager-Beckwith mansion, one of Cleveland's few remaining Millionaire's Row properties.

 History

 Originally, it was located in the University Circle area of Cleveland until January 3, 2016.
 One University Circle was built on its former location.

 After renovation and designing all new exhibits, the museum opened at its new location on November 6, 2017.
 The Children's Museum of Cleveland is fully ADA accessible.

 Exhibits

-The museum has four permanent exhibits:
+The museum has eight permanent exhibits: